derv82/wifite2/README.md

 * [`hashcat`](https://hashcat.net/): For cracking PMKID hashes.
    * [`hcxdumptool`](https://github.com/ZerBea/hcxdumptool): For capturing PMKID hashes.
    * [`hcxpcapngtool`](https://github.com/ZerBea/hcxtools): For converting PMKID packet captures into `hashcat`'s format.
-* [`ath_masker`](https://github.com/vanhoefm/ath_masker): Inject packets using the MAC address of the device, where the last byte of the MAC address can be anything.
-When other devices sent frames to these spoofed MAC addresses, the Atheros device will send ACKs.

 Install dependencies